pablofsf/BoC/README.md

 # cnntrainingdata
 # Database of images from the Swedish sign language.

-To add new images, just add them to the folder with the corresponding name (if it doesn't exist, create it).
+New images added to this repository should have a clean background, and size of either 224x224 pixels or 227x227 pixels.
+If you are not able to do so, or it takes too much time from you, just add them to a folder called "Images to classify" and we will take care of it.

-It would help if the images were labeled with their letter and the next free number, e.g: if the images R_1 and R_2 already exist, the images should be labeled R_3
+If you can do that, to add new images, just add them to the folder with the corresponding format: LETTER_NUMBER.EXTENSION.
+Matlab accepts jpg, jpeg and png extensions.